Le Grand Cirque (1956 painting)

-Le Grand Cirque (1956) is an oil and gouache on canvas painting by Belarusian-French artist Marc Chagall created in 1956.
+Le Grand Cirque is an oil and gouache on canvas painting by Belarusian-French artist Marc Chagall created in 1956. it is held in a private collection.

 Description

 The canvas features acrobats, trapeze artists and clowns.
 The subject of circus was dear to the artist.
 Chagall often returned to the circus as a subject matter in his artworks.
 He considered clowns, acrobats and actors as tragically human beings who are like characters in certain religious paintings.
 Among other Post-Impressionist and Modern painters who featured the circus in their works are Georges Seurat, Henri de Toulouse-Lautrec, Pablo Picasso, Georges Rouault, Kees van Dongen, and Fernand Léger.

 Provenance

 At least until 1974 Le Grand Cirque was in a property of Gustave Stern Foundation, New York.
-In 2007 the painting was acquired from the Gustave Stern Foundation and Sold at Sotheby’s, New York for $13.8 million, becoming a part of private collection in Switzerland.
+In 2007 the painting was acquired from the Gustave Stern Foundation and Sold at Sotheby's, New York for $13.8 million, becoming a part of private collection in Switzerland.
 In 2017, the painting was sold for $16 million, to an Asian telephone bidder.